ohtanilson/identification_of_matching_costs/readme.txt

+"Individual Rationality Conditions of Identifying Matching Costs in Transferable Utility Matching Games.
+(2024) Economics Bulletin"

+Finalized by Suguru Otani, May 22, 2024
 Written by Suguru Otani, July 19, 2021
 Title updated April 04, 2020

-"Individual Rationality Conditions Identify Matching Costs in Transferable Utility Matching Games"

 The repository is prepared for replications of computational results in the paper.